stokesgarrett/stokesgarrett/README.md

 ## Objective

-Throughout the course of my studies in Cybersecurity, I have developed a strong passion for Cybersecurity.
+Throughout the course of my studies in Cybersecurity and IT, I have developed a strong passion for Cybersecurity.
 I enjoy fast-paced high-level work, and strive to constantly learn new technologies and methods to help protect valuable data and assets.
 As part of my continous learning, I will be regularily updating this GitHub portfolio!

 ## Technical Skills